dmx-systems/dmx-documentation/docs/user.rst

 .. _user-the-topic-map-selector:

-The Topic Map Selector
+The Topicmap Selector
 ----------------------

 Next to the workspace selector there is another drop-down menu called "Topicmap".
-This is the topic map selector.
+This is the topicmap selector.
-A topic map represents an individual working situation.
+A topicmap represents an individual working situation.
-The user chooses what is relevant to the current context and visualizes it by revealing the relevant topics and associations from the database in a topic map.
+The user chooses what is relevant to the current context and visualizes it by revealing the relevant topics and associations from the database in a topicmap.
 Thus it shows a situation-based selection of the whole database content.
-In the beginning, there is only one topic map, it's called "untitled".
+In the beginning, there is only one topicmap, it's called "untitled".

 .. image:: _static/topic-map-selector.png